This page on Vitamin D is currently marked as in-progress. We are still compiling research.

-Vitamin D is a fat-soluble nutrient and is one of the 24 micronutrients critical to human survival.
-It is found naturally in fish and eggs and is added to dairy products, but the sun is the major natural source of the nutrient.
+Vitamin D is a fat-soluble nutrient and is one of the 24 micronutrients critical for human survival.
+It is found naturally in fish and eggs, and is added to dairy products, but the sun is the major natural source of the nutrient.

 The body produces vitamin D from cholesterol, provided adequate amounts of UV light from sun exposure.
-However, there are only sufficient amounts of UV light coming from the sun when the UV index is 3 or higher, which only occurs year-round near the equator between the 37th parallels.
-The skin requires direct sun exposure for the UVB rays to penetrate it.
+However, there are only sufficient amounts of UV light coming from the sun when the UV index is 3 or higher, which only occurs year-round near the equator, between the 37th parallels.
+The skin requires direct sun exposure in order for UVB rays to penetrate.

-The RDA for vitamin D is currently set at 400-800IU/day, but this is likely too low for adults.
+The recommended daily allowance for vitamin D is currently set at 400-800IU/day, but this is likely too low for adults.
 The safe upper limit in the United States is currently defined as 2,000IU/day, and in Canada it's 4,000IU/day.
 However, research suggests that the true safe upper limit is 10,000IU/day.
-Supplemental vitamin D is implicated in wide-ranging benefits, such as increasing Cognition, immune health, bone health, and well-being; reducing the risks of cancer, heart disease, diabetes, and multiple sclerosis; and increasing Testosterone levels in deficient populations.
+Supplemental vitamin D is associated with a wide range of benefits, such as increasing Cognition, immune health, bone health, boosting well-being, reducing the risks of cancer, heart disease, diabetes, and multiple sclerosis, and even increasing Testosterone levels in deficient populations.

-It is best taken with meals or a source of fat (such as Fish Oil).
-There have been anecdotal reports of it causing trouble sleeping when taken later at night, so it might be best to take it earlier in the day.
+Vitamin D is best taken with meals or a source of fat, like Fish Oil.
+There have been anecdotal reports of supplementation causing problems with sleep when taken later at night, so it might be best to take it earlier in the day.

 Follow this Page for updates

 Calcitriol or 1,25-Dihydroxyvitamin D (Hormonally active yet not directly supplemented form)